 |Emergency Food Security Program (EFSP)||----||----|

-Food Security Situation information is provided by FEWS NET as of February 2016
+Food Security Situation information is provided by WFP and FEWS NET as of July 2016

 The Integrated Food Security Phase Classification (IPC) is a standardized tool that aims to classify the severity and magnitude of food insecurity.
 The IPC scale, which is comparable across countries, ranges from Minimal—IPC I—to Famine—IPC 5.
 An "!" indicates that the phase classification would likely be worse without current or programmed humanitarian assistance.